skaderli/WaveBreaking/README.rst

 Contour calculation:
 ~~~~~~~~~~

 Both Rossby wave breaking indices are based on a contour line representing the dynamical tropopause.
-The "get_contours()" function calculates the dynamical tropopause on a specific level (commonly the 2 PVU level for Potential Vorticity).
+The "calculate_contours()" function calculates the dynamical tropopause on the desired contour levels (commonly the 2 PVU level for Potential Vorticity).
+The function supports several contour levels at a time which allows for the contour calculation on both Hemispheres at the same time (levels -2 and 2).

 If the input field is periodic, the parameter "periodic_add" can be used to extend the field in the longitudinal direction (default 120 degrees) to correctly extract the contour at the date border.
 With "original_coordinates = False", array indices are returned (used for the index calculations), instead of original coordinates.
 This routines returns a geopandas.GeoDataFrame with a geometry column and some properties for each contour.

 .. code-block:: python

         #calculate contours
-        contours = wb.get_contours(data = smoothed,
+        contours = wb.calculate_contours(data = smoothed,
-                                   contour_level = 2,
+                                         contour_levels = [-2, 2],
                                          periodic_add = 120,
                                          original_coordinates = True)

 Index calculation:
 ~~~~~~~~~~

 All three RWB indices perform the contour calculation before identifying the RWB events.
 For the streamer index, the default parameters are taken from `Wernli and Sprenger (2007)`_ (and `Sprenger et al. 2017`_) and for the overturning index from `Barnes and Hartmann (2012)`_.
+If the intensity is provided (momentum flux, see data pre-processing), it is calculated for each event.
 All index functions create a geopandas.GeoDataFrame with a geometry column and some properties for each event.

 .. code-block:: python

         #calculate streamers
         streamers = wb.calculate_streamers(data = smoothed,
-                                           contour_level = 2,
+                                           contour_levels = [-2, 2],
                                            geo_dis = 800,
                                            cont_dis = 1200,
                                            intensity = mflux,